 Marco Vallini is responsible for identifying, assessing and reporting on global regulatory and public policy issues, particularly in relation to EHS, product safety and chemicals management.
 He also works across the Nickel Institute and NiPERA in developing and implementing relevant industry positions.
 He is based in Brussels.

 Before joining the Nickel Institute in 2011, Marco held EU public affairs positions in a number of European trade associations.
 He also worked for a Member of the European Parliament.

 An Italian citizen, Marco holds a Masters degree (Laurea) in Political Science from the University of Milan.

-Steven Verpaele is the Industrial Hygienist at the Nickel Institute within the Health & Environment Public Policy team.
+Steven Verpaele is the Industrial Hygienist at the Nickel Institute within the Public Policy & Environment team.
 He is responsible for feasibility and cost-benefit analyses in developing occupational exposure limits and for strategic input to nickel exposure scenarios in the REACH files.

 Prior to joining the Nickel Institute in 2017, Steven worked at MENSURA, Belgium’s largest external occupational health service, where he spent over ten years executing and managing industrial hygiene projects.